jvns/git-commit-folders/README.md

 It mounts a virtual filesystem (using NFS, fuse, or WebDav) and mounts it with the `mount` command.
 It doesn't work on Windows but probably could be made to.

+Because the filesystem is backed by your `.git` directory, it doesn't use any disk space.
+It more or less updates live, though I've noticed that sometimes the NFS version lags behind a bit, probably because of caching.

 ### NFS, FUSE, DAV

 there are 3 different filesystem implementations.
 I'd suggest:

 * `-type fuse` if you're on Linux
 * `-type nfs` if you're on Mac OS (because FUSE on Mac is annoying)
-* `-type webdav` for nobody, it's broken because I couldn't get symlinks on webdav to work. just leaving the webdav code in there in case it's salvageable.
+* `-type webdav` is broken because I couldn't get symlinks on webdav to work. just leaving the webdav code in there in case it's salvageable.

 You can try to use the FUSE version on Mac with MacFuse or FUSE-T if you want though.